SINTEF-9012/proasense-adapter-human/README.md

 * Internet browser.

 ## Modules
- * There are six modules in proasense-adapter-human folder, five of them are will be used as application, being.
+ * There are six modules in proasense-adapter-human folder, five of them will be used as application, being:
  1. human-inspectionreport
  2. human-maintenancereport
  3. human-materialcertificate